 Note: The first Strain twice over, and the last but once.The first Man Sett to the second Woman, then turn the second Man, and go Back to Back with his own Partner This to the first Strain play'd once.
 Then the second Woman do the same.
 This to the first Strain play'd twice.
 Then the first Couple cross over, and go Back to Back with your Partner, then go the Figure above into the second Couple's Place.
 This to the second Strain play'd once.

 The tune was published with the dance.
 It was performed by Bare Necessities (Earl Gaddis, Mary Lea, Peter Barnes, and Jacqueline Schwab) on the album By Request.
 The music is used with permission from the Country Dance Society, Boston Centre, Inc.

-The dance contains the following figures: hand turn (allemande), turn single, lead, figure eight (and probably others).
+The dance contains the following figures: hand turn (allemande), turn single, lead, figure eight, cross go below, back to back (and probably others).

 If you find what you believe to be a mistake in this animation, please leave a comment on youtube explaining what you believe to be wrong.
 If I agree with you I shall do my best to fix it.

 The dance itself is out of copyright, and is in the public domain.
 The interpretation is copyright © 1962 by Bernard Bentley.
 My visualization of this dance is copyright © 2020 by George W. Williams V and is released under a Creative Commons Attribution 4.0 International License.

 This website is copyright © 2021,2022,2023 by George W. Williams V

 My work is licensed under a Creative Commons Attribution 4.0 International License.
 Most of the dances have more restrictive licensing, see my notes on copyright, the individual dance pages should mention when some rights are waived.